Zaechus/artix-installer/README.md

 cd artix-installer
 ```
 4. Run `./install.sh`.
 5. When everything finishes, `poweroff`, remove the installation media, and boot into Artix.
+Post-installation networking is done with Connman.

 ### Preinstallation